Bio Products Laboratory: History

 During the 1940s, Brinkhous and McFarlane discovered that transfusions using whole blood or plasma provided a means of FVIII replacement.
 Applications using this early discover were limited due to naturally low concentrations of this anti-haemophilic factor in blood and plasma and volume constraints in the circulatory system.

 In 1954, the Government wished to establish a site for increased production of blood products.
 This followed on from the importance of blood in therapeutic medicine, the need for blood products during the Second World War (particularly the use of albumin) and the formation on 26 September 1946 of the National Blood Transfusion Service.
 It had also been discovered that a second form of haemophilia (Haemophilia B) existed, which was treatable with blood protein called Factor IX.
 An agreement was reached between the Government, MRC and the Lister Institute and the Blood Products Laboratory was established with funding from the Ministry of Health.
 Enlarged facilities for plasma fractionation and freeze-drying were established.

-During the 1970s and 1980s it became apparent that Factor VIII products produced at the BPL site (and other products from other companies) had infected haemophiliacs with life-threatening viruses.
+During the 1970s and early 1980s it became apparent that Factor VIII products produced at the BPL site (and other products from other companies) may have infected haemophiliacs with life-threatening viruses.
+Bigger risks to the patient population arose from U.S.imported products, a practice required since the UK was not self-sufficient in plasma products.

 In 1991 it was renamed the Bio Products Laboratory to reflect the internal market in the National Health Service and in 1993 it became part of the National Blood Authority.
 BPL began cross-charging NHS hospitals for its products and limited competition in the international blood plasma market was permitted.